hcholab/sfkit/docs/source/tutorial.rst

     When running a real study, you will need to coordinate with the other study collaborators to set up your networking and firewall rules such that your machines can communicate with one another.
-    This may include whitelisting one another's IP addresses on specific ports that you will specify for TCP connections during the course of the protocol.
+    This may include allowing one another's IP addresses on specific ports that you will specify for TCP connections during the course of the protocol.
 For the purposes of this tutorial, we will be running the protocol on a single machine, so we will not need to worry about this.